DontStopThinking/performance_aware_programming/Haversine/README.md

 The data will be generated inside `data/data_{num}_flex.json`

 ## Calculate Haversine
-The `Haversine` program will read the input json and calculate and print the average of all the haversine distances.
+`Haversine` will read the input json and calculate and print the average of all the haversine distances between given array of `(x0, y0, x1, y1)` co-ordinates.
 Additionally it will also print the time taken to read the input and perform the calculation.

 ```
 Result: 10010.714040933892